 As a matter of fact…

 The first Berger de Beauce was recognized by the Society Central Canine way back in 1882.
-Which then spawned many Beauceron clubs, including some like the Club des Amis du Beauceron, which was founded in 1922 and is still in existence today!
+This then spawned many Beauceron clubs, including some like the Club des Amis du Beauceron, founded in 1922 and still exists today!

 Yes, the Beauce was a real war hero…

-He was used extensively by the Allied forces during the World Wars as a trail finder, messenger dog and a mine detector.
-A job that they performed so well that they are still used by various military and police forces around the world.
-So needless to say, this is no ordinary dog!
+He was used extensively by the Allied forces during the World Wars as a trail finder, messenger dog, and mine detector.
+A job that they performed so well that various military and police forces still use them worldwide.
+So, this is no ordinary dog!

-Now before you get too excited, we should warn you that if you have never owned a dog before, a Beauceron may not be the right dog for you.
+Before you get too excited, we should warn you that a Beauceron may not suit you if you have never owned a dog.
 This is not a docile dog for one.
-Sure he’s smart friendly and very intelligent, but he’s also a bit independent can can be quite stubborn at times because you’re never really going to find of one these guys confused about what he wants.
+Sure, he’s intelligent, friendly, and brilliant, but he’s also a bit independent and stubborn sometimes because you’ll never really find one of these guys confused about his wants.

-He makes for a very good watch dog.
-He is one dog you can depend on to defend your family when under attack.
-Provided that he is well trained.
-And because the Beauceron takes a long time to grow up this training is going to have to be consistent for several years!
+That’s why he makes for a perfect watchdog.
+He is one dog you can depend on to defend your family when attacked.
+Provided that he is well-trained.
+And because the Beauceron takes a long time to grow up, this training will have to be consistent for several years!

 “Are Beauceron’s good with children?”